aojedao/SpaceRobotics7863/README.md

   - `*.stl`: STL files for custom geometries like the target box.
   - `Report.tex` / `ref.bib`: The LaTeX source for the project report and its citations.
 - `mujoco_menagerie/`: Contains the original robot models from the Google MuJoCo Menagerie.
-- `SpaceRobotEnv/`: Contains related work on a custom Gym environment.